 You might want to start out by finding out how many of your browsers come to your site from Google and Bing as this will give you a good indication of the which platform your current clientele prefer to use.

-Perhaps if you currently advertise with Google AdWords, it would be worthwhile transferring a similar campaign over to Bing Ads just to see how it works for you and to be able to compare results vs financial outlay.
+Perhaps if you currently advertise with Google Ads, it would be worthwhile transferring a similar campaign over to Bing Ads just to see how it works for you and to be able to compare results vs financial outlay.

-Likewise, if you currently work with Bing Ads, it might be worthwhile seeing how the same sort of advert ranks within Google AdWords – and whether you succeed in converting more browsers into customers and what the costs of this are per client.
+Likewise, if you currently work with Bing Ads, it might be worthwhile seeing how the same sort of advert ranks within Google Ads – and whether you succeed in converting more browsers into customers and what the costs of this are per client.

-After all, the ultimate the goal of all Bing Ads and Google AdWords campaigns is to make the online business really thrive by using your available advertising budget in the most cost-effective way possible for maximum exposure and maximum conversions.
+After all, the ultimate the goal of all Bing Ads and Google Ads campaigns is to make the online business really thrive by using your available advertising budget in the most cost-effective way possible for maximum exposure and maximum conversions.

 We look forward to hearing from you to find out which of the two Pay per Click platforms works best for your small-medium sized business clients.